pytorch/data/README.md

 [**What is TorchData**](#what-is-torchdata) [**Install guide**](#installation) |
 [**Stateful DataLoader**](#stateful-dataloader) | [**Contributing**](#contributing) | [**License**](#license)

-**:warning: June 2024 Status Update on DataPipes and DataLoader V2.
+\*\*:warning: June 2024 Status Update: Removing DataPipes and DataLoader V2

 We are re-focusing the torchdata repo to be an iterative enhancement of torch.utils.data.DataLoader.
 We do not plan on continuing development or maintaining the [`DataPipes`] and [`DataLoaderV2`] solutions, and they will be removed from the torchdata repo.
 This includes the `DataPipes` references in pytorch/pytorch.
 Existing users may want to pin to `torchdata==0.7.1`.
 Subsequent releases will not include datapipes or dataloader v2, and the datapipes references in pytorch core will also be removed at a later date.
 The old version of this README is [available here](https://github.com/pytorch/data/blob/v0.7.1/README.md).
-Please reach out if you suggestions or comments (please use [#1196](https://github.com/pytorch/data/issues/1196) for feedback).**
+Please reach out if you suggestions or comments (please use [#1196](https://github.com/pytorch/data/issues/1196) for feedback).\*\*

-## What is TorchData
+## What is TorchData?

 The TorchData project is an iterative enhancement to the PyTorch torch.utils.data.DataLoader and torch.utils.data.Dataset/IterableDataset to make them scalable, performant dataloading solutions.
 We will be iterating